 You can take an inside look at a few more of Wethersfield’s many historic properties with the help of the Wethersfield Historic Society.

-They maintain a museum at the Keeney Memorial Cultural Center, which we’ll talk about below, but also have three house museums in the town, normally open for tours on weekends between May and October, or by appointment.
+They maintain a museum at the Keeney Memorial Cultural Center, which I’ll talk about below.
+But they also have three house museums in the town, normally open for tours on weekends May through October, or by appointment.

 The Hurlbut-Dunham House at 212 Main Street is Georgian from the 1790s, but with Italianate flourishes added in the 1860s.

-In the early 20th century it was home to the Dunhams, keen antiques collectors and preservationists, who left behind rich decor and tons of intriguing pieces.
+In the early 20th century it was home to the Dunhams.
+They were keen antiques collectors and preservationists, who left behind rich decor and tons of intriguing pieces.

 9. Keeney Memorial Cultural Center